ssec/polar2grid/doc/source/examples/acspo_example.rst

     S-NPP VIIRS M-Band 16 Brightness Temperature image (Left panel) and ACSPO Sea Surface Temperature image (Right Panel) from an entire direct broadcast pass acquired on 16 December 2019 covering the eastern portion of Canada and the United States.
 The default projection is WGS84 (Platte Carrée) and the default scaling is black white brightness values 0-255.

-Now I would like to create a subset of this image over a region of interest in the waters surrounding the US state of Florida.
+Now I would like to create image over a subset of this dataset over a region of interest of the waters surrounding the US state of Florida.
 To do this, I need to create a new grid.
-I will use the `p2g_grid_helper.sh` script to do this.
+I will use the :ref:`util_p2g_grid_helper` script to do this.

 	``p2g_grid_helper.sh acspo_sst -80 30 1000 1000  1200 1200``

-I named my grid `acspo_sst`, centered it on `-80 E Longitude` and `30 N Latitude`, with 1000 m spatial resolution in the X and Y directions, and defining the output grid to be 1200x1200 lines and elements.
+I named my grid `acspo_sst`, centered it on `-80 E Longitude` and `30 N Latitude`, with `1000 m` spatial resolution in the X and Y directions, and defined the output grid to be `1200 x 1200` lines and elements.

 Executing this command results in this proj4 grid definition:

 	``acspo_sst, proj4, +proj=lcc +datum=WGS84 +ellps=WGS84 +lat_0=30.00000 +lat_1=30.00000 +lon_0=-80.00000 +units=m +no_defs, 1200, 1200, 1000.00000, -1000.00000, -86.56812deg, 35.24785deg``

-I store this grid in an ascii file named `mygrid.conf`, and I can use it to create an image of my overpass over my new grid by executing this command:
+I store this grid in an ASCII text file named `mygrid.conf`, which I can provide to `polar2grid.sh` to create an image over my subset region by executing this command:

 	``polar2grid.sh acspo gtiff --grid-coverage 0 --grid-configs mygrid.conf -g acspo_sst -f viirs/``